KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 #### Note on the Pleroma

-In Gnostic cosmology, the **Pleroma** is the fullness of divine emanations—
+In Gnostic cosmology, the **Pleroma** is the fullness of divine emanations —
 a realm of Aeons, each a perfect Form aligned to the Monad.

 In Zenetism, the **Pleroma** is not a region of formed beings,